+Getting some extra help

-GETTING SOME EXTRA HELP If you would like to talk to a counsellor or try a talking therapy, your transplant team will be able to refer you.
+If you would like to talk to a counsellor or try a talking therapy. your transplant team will be able to refer you.
 If you have never used this kind of therapy before, it can seem a little strange at first - but hopefully it will make you feel more positive.

-'For me it was the most challenging time of my life, with all the highs and lows (and there were many).
-It truly is "one day at a time" and at your lowest moment, remember there is always hope.'
-Carole, who had a transplant in 2014 The Patients and Families section of our website also contains handy suggestions to help you cope with the challenges of having a stem cell transplant, visit anthonynolan.org/patients-and-families ANTHONY NOLAN CONTACT DETAILS WHERE CAN I GET MORE INFORMATION AND SUPPORT?
+"For me it was the most challenging time of my life, with all the highs and lows (and there were many).
+It truly is 'one day at a time' and at your lowest moment, remember there is always hope."

+CAROLE WHO HAD A STEM CELL TRANSPLANT TO TREAT AML

+The Patients and Families section of our website has information about our free Telephone Emotional Support service.
+It also contains handy suggestions to help you cope with the challenges of having a stem cell transplant.
+Visit anthonynolan.org/patients-and-families

+Anthony Nolan contact details

+Where can I get more information and support?

 If you or a loved one is affected by a stem cell or bone marrow transplant, there are many ways we can support you.

+Talk to us

+The Patient Services team at Anthony Nolan is here for you.
+Call us on 0303 303 0303 or email patientinfo@anthonynolan.org

+Get connected

+Find support from other patients and their families by joining our Patients and Families Forum at anthonynolan.org/forum

+Find information

-Talk to us The Patient Services team at Anthony Nolan is here for you.
-Call us on 0303 303 0303 or email: patientinfo@anthonynolan.org Get connected Find support from other patients and their families by joining our Patients and Families Forum at anthonynolan.org/forum Find information Our website has lots of helpful information about what it's like to go through a transplant.
-Download or order our booklets for free, and find links to other places where you can get support at anthonynolan.org/patientinfo OTHER USEFUL CONTACTS ANXIETY UK anxietyuk.org.uk Information on anxiety plus support including affordable access to therapy, live chat and support groups.
-BRITISH ASSOCIATION FOR COUNSELLING AND PSYCHOTHERAPY bacp.co.uk 01455 88 33 00 Information about counselling and therapists in your area CITIZENS ADVICE citizensadvice.org.uk 0800 144 8848 (England) 0800 702 2020 (Wales) Advice on a wide range of issues, including financial and legal matters.
-YOUNG LIVES VS CANCER
+Our website has lots of helpful information about what it's like to go through a transplant.
+Download or order our booklets for free, and find links to other places where you can get support at anthonynolan.org/patientinfo

-younglivesvscancer.org.uk 0300 330 0803

-Offers a range of services for children affected by cancer and their families, including a helpline for emotional support and practical advice.
+Other useful contacts

+Anxiety UK

+anxietyuk.org.uk

+Information on anxiety plus support including affordable access to therapy, live chat and support groups.

+British Association for Counselling and Psychotherapy

+bacp.co.uk 01455 88 33 00

+Information about counselling and therapists in your area.

+Citizens Advice

+citizensadvice.org.uk 0800 144 8848 (England) 0800 702 2020 (Wales)

+Advice on a wide range of issues, including financial and legal matters.
+Online chat available.

 GOV.UK

 gov.uk

 Information about UK government services, including benefits, employment and money matters.

-IMPROVING ACCESS TO PSYCHOLOGICAL THERAPIES (IAPT)

-england.nhs.uk/mental-health/adults/iapt Enables patients to self-refer to NHS-funded counselling and therapy services available in their local area.

-MACMILLAN CANCER SUPPORT

-macmillan.org.uk 0808 808 00 00
+Macmillan Cancer Support

+macmillan.org.uk 08088080000

 Practical, financial and emotional support for people with cancer, their family and friends.

-MAGGIE'S CENTRES
+Online chat available.

+Maggie's

-maggies.org 0300 123 1801
+maggies.org 03001231801

 A network of drop-in centres for cancer information and support.
 Includes an online support group.

-MIND
+Mind

-mind.org.uk 0300 123 3393
+mind.org.uk 03001233393

 Mental health charity offering information, advice and support to anyone experiencing a mental health problem.
 Includes an online forum for peer support.

 NHS

-nhs.uk

-Helpline: 111
+nhs.uk Helpline: 111

 Information about treatments, conditions and lifestyle.
 Includes support for carers and a directory of health services in England.

-RETHINK MENTAL ILLNESS
+Rethink mental illness

-rethink.org
+rethink.org 0808 801 0525

 Supporting people with mental health concerns through expert information, campaigning and a network of local groups and services.

-SAMARITANS
+29

+Samaritans

-samaritans.org helpline: 116 123 The Samaritans are available 24 hours a day to listen and provide help for any problem you would like to talk about.
+samaritans.org Helpline: 116 123

+The Samaritans are available 24 hours a day to listen and provide help for any problem you would like to talk about.

-TEENAGE CANCER TRUST
+Teenage Cancer Trust

-teenagecancertrust.org 020 7612 0370 Support to improve the lives of teenagers and young adults with cancer.
+teenagecancertrust.org 020 7612 0370

+Support to improve the lives of teenagers and young adults with cancer.
-NOTES

-YOU HAVE TO KEEP TELLING YOURSELF THIS IS NOT PERMANENT, THIS IS ONLY TEMPORARY.

-YOU WILL BE HOME IN YOUR OWN BED AT ONE POINT AND WHEN YOU DO FINALLY GET THERE, IT'S A REALLY NICE FEELING.'

-Jimmy, who had a transplant in 2015
+Young Lives vs Cancer

+younglivesvscancer.org.uk 0300 330 0803 (Monday to Friday, 9am to 5pm)

+Offers a range of services for children affected by cancer and their families, including a helpline for emotional support and practical advice.
+Online chat available.